antonioribeiro/tracker/readme.md

 ## A Laravel Visitor Tracker package

-Tracker gathers a lot of information from your requests to identify and/or store:
+Tracker gathers a lot of information from your requests to identify and store:

 - **Sessions**
 - **Page Views (hits on routes)**